Strivemspr/Strivemspr/README.md

 ### Hi there I am Marlon 👋

-I Graduate from a Bachelors Degree In Applied Information Technology, I am currently looking for an ```Intership``` or a ```Work Position``` as a Front-end Software Developer / Full Stack Software Developer.
+I graduated from a Bachelors Degree In Applied Information Technology, I am currently looking for an ```Intership``` or a ```Work Position``` as a Front-end Software Developer / Full Stack Software Developer.

 ⚡I love working with: